Pranav20010312/Credit-Card-Launch-Using-A-B-Testing/README.md

 4. **Descriptive Statistics**:
    - Calculated mean and standard deviation for both groups.

-5. **Manual Z-Score Calculation**:
+5. **Z-Score and p-value Calculation**:
    - Computed the Z-score for difference in means.
    - Compared it to the critical Z-value (1.645 for one-tailed test at 5% significance level).
    - Calculated the corresponding p-value.

-6. **Z-Test Using `statsmodels`**:
-   - Performed a two-sample Z-test (`sm.stats.ztest`) to validate the results programmatically.
-   - Direction: Test group > Control group (right-tailed test).

-7. **Conclusion**:
+6. **Conclusion**:
    - The p-value was **less than 0.05**, so we **reject the null hypothesis**.
    - There is **statistical evidence** that the test group (who got the new card) had higher average transactions than the control group.

 ---

-## ✅ Final Outcome
+## ✅ Business Impact

-- **Phase 1** revealed a focused and data-driven target customer group aged 18–25.
+Phase 1 revealed a focused and data-driven target customer group aged 18–25, enabling precise market segmentation.

-- **Phase 2** validated the card offering with a statistically significant increase in transactions for the test group.
+Phase 2 validated the credit card offering with a statistically significant increase in transactions for the test group.

-- These findings support a confident rollout of the new credit card, backed by both customer insights and experimental evidence.
+Together, these insights provide a data-backed foundation for a confident rollout, expected to drive significant growth in transaction volume and customer acquisition.

 ---